fregante/chrome-webstore-upload/How to generate Google API keys.md

 # How to generate Google API keys

-**Note:** Step 15 is broken due to [recent Google API changes](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html).
-If you find an alternative solution, please leave a comment in [issue #59](https://github.com/fregante/chrome-webstore-upload/issues/59).
-The [official documentation](https://developer.chrome.com/docs/webstore/using_webstore_api) _may_ contain more info.

----

 [chrome-webstore-upload](https://github.com/fregante/chrome-webstore-upload) uses the Chrome Web Store API.

-Here's how to get its 2 access keys: `clientId`, `refreshToken`
+## Change notes:

-Version below v0.5.0 used `clientSecret`, but this is no longer used, as long as you create a "Chrome App" OAuth.
+Version below v0.5.0 used `clientSecret`, but this is no longer used, as long as you create a "Desktop App" OAuth.

+[Issue #59](https://github.com/fregante/chrome-webstore-upload/issues/59): Due to [Google deprecating the oob flow](https://developers.googleblog.com/2022/02/making-oauth-flows-safer.html), the process of generating a refresh token was revised.
+To generate a refresh token, this tool will be used: [gcp-refresh-token](https://www.npmjs.com/package/gcp-refresh-token).

-*Note:* the names you enter here don't really matter.
+_Note:_ the names you enter here don't really matter.
 It's an app that only you will have access to.
 This will take approximately 10 minutes and Google likes to change these screens often.
 Sorry.

+## Process

+Here's how to get its 2 access keys: `clientId`, `refreshToken`

 0. Visit https://console.developers.google.com/apis/credentials
 0. Create a project: